Baylor vs. Miami (FL) Women's Basketball Predictions & Picks - December 16

 Baylor Performance Insights

-- The Bears outscore opponents by 35.2 points per game (scoring 90.3 points per game to rank ninth in college basketball while giving up 55.1 per contest to rank 42nd in college basketball) and have a +281 scoring differential overall.
+- The Bears have a +281 scoring differential, topping opponents by 35.2 points per game.
+They're putting up 90.3 points per game to rank ninth in college basketball and are giving up 55.1 per contest to rank 42nd in college basketball.

 Miami (FL) Performance Insights